Skip to content

 • Proper alignment — a few degrees off and you lose the connection

-• Height — mounting antennas on rooftops or poles makes a huge difference
+• Height — mounting antennas on rooftops or poles makes a huge difference.
+That's usually the most time and resource consuming task when building radio links.

 Work in Progress